usnistgov/jarvis_leaderboard/docs/index.md

 <a name="intro"></a>
 # Introduction

-This project provides benchmark-performances of various methods for materials science applications using the datasets available in [JARVIS-Tools databases](https://jarvis-tools.readthedocs.io/en/master/databases.html).
+This project provides benchmark performances of various methods for materials science applications using the datasets available in [JARVIS-Tools databases](https://pages.nist.gov/jarvis/databases/).
 Some of the categories are: [Artificial Intelligence (AI)](./AI), [Electronic Structure (ES)](./ES), [Force-field (FF)](./FF), [Quantum Computation (QC)](./QC) and [Experiments (EXP)](./EXP).
-There are a variety of properties included in the benchmark.
+A variety of properties are included in the benchmark.

+Typically, codes are kept in platforms like GitHub/GitLab, and data is stored in repositories like Zenodo/Figshare/NIST Materials Data.
+We recommend keeping the benchmarks in the JARVIS-Leaderboard to enhance reproducibility and transparency.

-In addition to prediction results, we attempt to capture the underlyig software, hardware and instrumental frameworks to enhance reproducibility.
+In addition to prediction results, we aim to capture the underlying software, hardware, and instrumental frameworks to enhance reproducibility.
 This project is a part of the [NIST-JARVIS](https://jarvis.nist.gov) infrastructure.

-Usually, codes are kept in GitHub/GitLab etc., data is kept in Zenodo/Figshare/NIST Materials data etc., we recommend keeping the benchmarks in the JARVIS-Leaderboard to enhance reproducibility and transparency.

 <!--number_of_benchmarks--> - Number of benchmarks: 296